- Thanks to a popular investment fund called GBTC, buying Bitcoin is easy as purchasing stock.

 - With GBTC, your Bitcoin is held securely and is not accessible to be used as a payment currency.

-- GBTC can be a great buy for the casual investor who doesn’t want to trade cryptocurrency on an exchange (but wants to trade Bitcoin).
+- GBTC can be an excellent buy for the casual investor who doesn’t want to trade cryptocurrency on an exchange (but intends to purchase Bitcoin).

 The Grayscale Bitcoin Trust (GBTC) is a fund that holds over a billion dollars’ worth of Bitcoin for investors.
-Due to the high price of Bitcoin, it is less and less common for individuals to own a whole Bitcoin, much less several.
-Each share of the GBTC corresponds to an ownership in 0.09196847 worth of a Bitcoin.
+Due to the high price of Bitcoin, it is less and less frequent for individuals to own a whole Bitcoin, much less several.
+Each share of the GBTC corresponds to ownership in 0.00100567 worth of a Bitcoin.

 With GBTC, your Bitcoin is custodied securely on your behalf and is not accessible to be used as a payment currency like it is at Coinbase.
-That’s a pretty great trade-off for those who aren’t looking to use Bitcoin to make or receive payments but instead wish to hold it as an investment.
-The GBTC professionally handles common Bitcoin pitfalls for investors, and makes tax reporting simpler as well.
+That’s a pretty significant trade-off for those who aren’t looking to use Bitcoin to make or receive payments but instead wish to hold it as an investment.
+The GBTC professionally handles common Bitcoin pitfalls for investors and makes tax reporting more straightforward as well.